jApprove/japprove/README.md

 4. Run the test to check if there are changes.
 These changes are printed in the error message.

+5. Approve all failing tests with the following command.

+`gradle approve`

+During a batch process it is possible to see all changes and approve each file.

-5. To highlight all the changes use for example:
+6. To highlight the changes of a specific file, use for example:

 `gradle diff --file=sorting1`

-6. To approve these changes use for example:
+7. To approve the changes of a specific file, use for example:

 `gradle approve --file=sorting1`

 ## Components

+This project consists of a core library, a gradle plugin and an example that demonstrates the functionality.

 ### JUnit Approval Testing